Augmented Reality Vs Virtual Reality: Key Differences

 Research studies from Statista state that the global market size for AR/VR/MR will be 29.26 billion US dollars in 2022, and it will rise by USD 100 billion by 2026.

-Though online shopping offers multifold benefits to the users, one thing is missing – no immersive experience was there.
-Now, virtual fitting rooms are coming, which enable users to see what an item looks like before buying it.
+1. Virtual fitting rooms are coming, which enable users to see what an item looks like before buying it.

 Also Read: AR/VR Advantages And Disadvantages